RetroArch PS2 Set Up Guide

 A PS2 BIOS File

-Once you have RetroArch open, select ‘Load Core‘.
+• Launch RetroArch and select ‘Load Core‘.
 (Note – Your RetroArch theme may differ from the one I am using, but don’t worry, the process is still the same).

 Download PCSX2 Core